Melvis-07/Melvis-Maduagwu-AI-Portfolio/README.md

 My name is Melvis Mduagwu and this is a comprehensive representsation of my AI projects.
 These include projects in Natural Language processing and Computer vision.
-Some of the skills i have developed are python programming and the ability to work with teammates.
+Some of the skills I have developed are python programming and the ability to work with teammates.